training4developers/relay_10302017/README.md

-# Welcome to Introduction to GraphQL/Relay Class
+# Welcome to Introduction to Relay Modern Class

 ## Instructor